Mean corpuscular hemoglobin concentration: Interpretation

 A low MCHC can be interpreted as identifying decreased production of hemoglobin.
 MCHC can be normal even when hemoglobin production is decreased (such as in iron deficiency) due to a calculation artifact.
-MCHC can be elevated ("polychromatic") in hereditary spherocytosis, sickle cell disease and homozygous hemoglobin C disease, depending upon the hemocytometer.
+MCHC can be elevated ("hyperchromic") in hereditary spherocytosis, sickle cell disease and homozygous hemoglobin C disease, depending upon the hemocytometer.
 MCHC can be elevated in some megaloblastic anemias.
-MCHC can be falsely elevated when there is agglutination of red cells (falsely lowering the measured RBC) or when there is opacifaction of the plasma (falsely increasing the measured hemoglobin).
-Causes of plasma opacification that can falsely increase the MCHC include hyperbilirubinemia, hypertryglyceridemia, and free hemoglobin in the plasma (due to hemolysis).
+MCHC can be falsely elevated when there is agglutination of red cells (falsely lowering the measured RBC count) or when there is opacification of the plasma (falsely increasing the measured hemoglobin).
+Causes of plasma opacification that can falsely increase the MCHC include hyperbilirubinemia, hypertriglyceridemia, and free hemoglobin in the plasma (due to hemolysis).

 Complicating conditions

-Because of the way automated analysers count blood cells, a very high MCHC (greater than about 370 g/L) may indicate the blood is from someone with a cold agglutinin, or there may be some other problem resulting in one or more artifactual results affecting the MCHC.
+Because of the way automated analysers count blood cells, a very high MCHC (greater than about 37.0 g/dL) may indicate the blood is from someone with a cold agglutinin, or there may be some other problem resulting in one or more artifactual results affecting the MCHC.

 For example, for some patients with cold agglutinins, when their blood gets colder than 37 °C, the red cells will clump together.
 As a result, the analyzer may incorrectly report a low number of very dense red blood cells.
 This will result in an impossibly high number when the analyzer calculates the MCHC.
 This problem is usually picked up by the laboratory before the result is reported.
 The blood can be warmed until the cells separate from each other, and quickly put through the machine while still warm.

 There are four steps to perform when a suspect increased MCHC (>370 g/L or >37.0 g/dL) is received from the analyzer: